Why Checkers is Great for Brain Health

 1. Teaching Cause and Effect

-Checkers is "perfect information" game—there is no luck, no dice, and no hidden cards.
+Checkers is a "perfect information" game with no luck, no dice, and no hidden cards.
 Every loss is a direct result of a player's choice.
 This teaches children (and reminds adults) about accountability and the consequences of impulsive decisions.

 2. Improving Concentration